2i2c-org/infrastructure/docs/howto/image-management/pre-pull-user-image.md

 (pre-pull-user-images)=
 # Pre-pull user images at node startup

-Image pre-pulling before user arrival is not a feature enabled by default on the hubs, as it comes with an increase in cloud costs.
-However, there are cases when users need faster startup times like exams, events, or even just a hub with large images.
-In this situations, given that communities understand the cost tradeoff, this feature can be enabled.
+Image pre-pulling before user arrival is not a feature enabled by default on the hubs, because it comes with an increase in cloud costs.
+However, there are situations like exams, events, or even just a hub with large images when users need faster startup times.
+If communities agreed to the cost tradeoff, then this feature should be enabled.

 More about it at https://z2jh.jupyter.org/en/stable/administrator/optimization.html#pulling-images-before-users-arrive

 ## Enable `continuous-image-puller`

-The following config will pre-pull all explicitly specified images either through profiles or directly, on all nodes  when they start up.
+The following config will pre-pull all images specified through profile lists or directly, on all nodes, when they start up.

 ```yaml
 jupyterhub: